 Alpha Zeta is an honorary, professional society for students and industry professionals in the agriculture and natural resources fields.
 Founded in 1897 at Ohio State University, Alpha Zeta is the first and oldest collegiate society for agriculture.
-Today, Alpha Zeta has more than 115,000 alumni and more than 3,000 student members at 74 universities.
-Join Alpha Zeta or learn about Starting an Alpha Zeta Chapter on your campus...
+Today, Alpha Zeta has more than 125,000 alumni and more than 2,000 student members from chapters at 74 universities.
+Join Alpha Zeta or learn about Starting an Alpha Zeta Chapter on your campus.

 Members include several former secretaries of agriculture; a Nobel Laureate; several U.S. Senators and Congressmen; prominent leaders throughout national, state and local government; CEOs of major agricultural companies; cutting edge researchers and more.
 The Centennial Honor Roll, named in 1997, recognizes many of Alpha Zeta's most respected alumni.

 Fraternity of Alpha Zeta: About the Fraternity of Alpha Zeta

 Alpha Zeta Foundation: About the Alpha Zeta Foundation, a 501(c)(3) education foundation dedicated to supporting the objectives of Alpha Zeta.

 When you pay alumni membership dues, you are supporting the operations of the Fraternity - member relations, chapter development, bookkeeping, database maintenance and other day-to-day functions.

 Without the support of dues-paying members, Alpha Zeta would not have been able to establish the California Eta Chapter at California State University in Chico, reactivate the California Epsilon Chapter at Fresno State, assist chapters with fund raising and other projects, operate the website, make phone calls or maintain the membership records.